hh-nosql/nosql-material/material/2-mongo-introduction.md

 - [Documents](https://www.mongodb.com/docs/manual/core/document/)
 - [Data Modeling](https://www.mongodb.com/docs/manual/data-modeling/)

 Once you have read through the articles, test your knowledge by completing the "Introduction to MongoDB database management system" Moodle exam.
-After passing the exam, move on to the next topic in this section.
+After passing the exam, move on to the next topic in this part.

 > [!IMPORTANT]
 > Exercise 1 👨‍💻: Read the four articles mentioned above.
 Then, take and pass the "Introduction to MongoDB database management system" multiple-choice Moodle exam related to the principles of the MongoDB database management system.
 You have 45 minutes to complete the exam, and passing grade requires at least 9/13 points.
 You can retake the exam two times in case you fail.